 The race trail is a scenic route that traverses varied terrain including forests, brooks, lakes, fields and populated areas.
 The distance, terrain, and variable weather make this a challenging race.
 Due to the rigors of the course, drivers will have to exercise good judgment in pacing themselves and their teams.
 The course is run on all snowmobile trails and the course markings for the event include the markings associated with the snowmobile trails.
 The trails in use will be presented at the musher meeting.

-The 8-dog Pro Class will start in Northome and will run south and then east to Barney’s Resort.
-This is a wilderness checkpoint.
-Mileage from the start to the Barney’s Resort checkpoint is 35 miles.
-The route continues to the east from Barney’s Resort for 35 miles to the finish at Marcell.
-The total mileage for the 8-Dog Pro Class is 70 miles.
+The 8-Dog Pro class will start in Northome and run south, then east to Barney's Resort.
+This is a “wilderness style” checkpoint – no handler assistance allowed.
+Two (2) hour rest plus differential will be taken here.
+The course will then return west to the finish in Northome.
+The total mileage for the 8-Dog Pro Class is 78 miles.

 Squaw Lake will be the finish for the Trophy Class race.

-The Barney’s Resort checkpoint is 35 miles from the start and 35 miles from the finish in Marcell.
-This is a wilderness checkpoint.
+The Barney’s Resort checkpoint is 39 miles from the start and 39 miles from the finish in Northome.
+This is a “wilderness style” checkpoint.
 Teams will be taken care of by the MUSHER ONLY – NO HANDLERS OR DOG TRUCKS allowed.
 Cold water and a place to get out of the cold will be provided.
-No food will be available for mushers.
 Musher must bring all gear and food for this checkpoint in the sled upon leaving the start.
-Dropped dogs will be brought to the finish in Marcell.
-The race will provide a dog truck for all dropped dogs.
+Dropped dogs will be brought to the finish in Northome.
+The race will provide a dog truck and drop chains for all dropped dogs.
 If you scratch, every effort will be made to contact your handlers to get them to Barney’s to assist you.